ardiesan/engineers-log/_posts/2022-12-01-PHP-Coding-Convention.md

 <br>

 ## Popular programming letter cases
-As we've talk about programmers uses standard and proper naming convention in different language and projects, these are the most popular and used by programmers right now.
+As we've talked about programmers using standard and proper naming conventions in different languages and projects, these are the most popular and used by programmers right now.

 ### Camel case